gromacs/gromacs/doxygen/codelayout.md

 `src/gromacs/legacyheaders/`.
 The aim is to gradually get rid of these directories and move code into proper modules.

-For similar historical reasons, the include path also includes `src/gromacs/legacyheaders/`.
-It is preferred that new code does not depend on this.

 Documentation organization
 ==========================